Youth Participants (Winter/Spring 2021)

 Youth Participant

-Abbi is a freshman at Orange County School of the Arts in the Creative Writing conservatory.
-She was interested in KSP because her grandfather worked in the garment industry and her grandmother owned a watch business in Los Angeles.
+Abbi is a freshman at Orange County School of the Arts in the creative writing conservatory.
+She was interested in the Koreatown Storytelling Program because her grandfather worked in the garment industry and her grandmother owned a watch business in Los Angeles.

 She is published in Down in the Dirt, Plum Tree Tavern, Scarlet Leaf Review, and Quail Bell.
-She is also a magazine editor for HerCulture, a magazine focused on amplifying the voices of women.
+She is also a magazine editor for HerCulture, a publication that amplifies the voices of women.

-At school, she is co-leading the TEDxOCSA program and is the president of two clubs, TechTeam and Geckos & Bearded Dragons.
-During her free time, she enjoys traveling with her family, coding, developing websites, and hanging out with her bearded dragon, Mola, leopard geckos Jack and Jill, and crested gecko, Leo.
+At school, she co-leads the TEDxOCSA program and serves as president of two clubs, TechTeam and Geckos & Bearded Dragons.
+During her free time, she enjoys traveling with her family, coding, developing websites, and spending time with her bearded dragon, Mola, as well as her leopard geckos, Jack and Jill, and her crested gecko, Leo.

 ABBI'S story →